bomb1xEnjoyer/algorithms/README.md

-# algorithms
+# algorithms and data structures
-Practice with algorithms on Python.
+Practice with algorithms and data structures on Python.